 Robert (Bob) Cocchia concentrates his practice on employment litigation and employment counseling, consumer class actions, and complex business/commercial disputes.

-Bob has successfully represented businesses, both large and small, in a range of employment disputes involving employee misclassification, wage and hour claims, breach of employment contracts, theft of trade secrets, employee non-compete agreements, discrimination, whistleblower retaliation, disability and harassment claims.
+Mr. Cocchia has over 25 years of experience successfully representing businesses in a wide range of employment disputes including employee misclassification, wage and hour claims, breach of employment contracts, theft of trade secrets, employee non-compete agreements, discrimination, whistleblower retaliation, disability and harassment claims.

-Bob was trial counsel for the defendant in Goldman v.
+Mr. Cocchia was trial counsel for the defendant in Goldman v.
 Radioshack Corporation, a class action case in federal court in Pennsylvania involving alleged wage and hour violations under the Fair Labor Standards Act.
 The case resulted in a complete defense verdict after a three-week jury trial.
 Bob was also lead trial counsel for defendant in Huston v.
-Battelle Memorial Institute, a discrimination and whistle-blower retaliation case that was tried in federal court in California which resulted in a jury awarding no damages to Plaintiff.
+Battelle Memorial Institute, a discrimination and whistle-blower retaliation case that was tried in federal court in California resulting in the jury awarding no damages to Plaintiff.

-While Bob has developed substantial experience guiding clients through California’s complex employment laws, both in litigation and counseling, he has also defended employment claims for clients under both federal and state law in Wisconsin, Illinois, Florida and New York.
+While Mr. Cocchia has developed substantial experience guiding clients through California’s complex employment laws, both in litigation and counseling, he has also defended employment claims for clients under both federal and state law in throughout the country, and before government agencies (EEOC, DFEH).

 - Obtained a defense verdict as trial counsel for a government contractor accused of whistleblower retaliation after a two-week jury trial.